leadingsystems/lsjs/README.md

 #### What is LSJS and what is it good for?
 FIXME: Add explanation

+LSJS helps you to write powerful JS applications and organize your application code in a way that will make your work a lot easier.

+Every app you write using LSJS has a main app file called "app.js".
+Your main app file coordinates everything but is not responsible for the actual functionality.
+This is where LSJS modules come into play.

+_Example: Let's say you have a website with a nice slideshow effect, a table in which you can sort elements using drag and drop and a news ticker which load new entries via AJAX.
+In this case you would write three modules, e.g. "my-slideshow", "fancy-table", "new-ticker".
+In your main app file you would load these modules but the slideshow functionality etc. is completely located in your modules._

+A module is not only a single JS file.
+It's a folder holding separate JS files for your models, the view, the controller and of course the templates.

+Organizing everything in well structured files and folders makes things easy for you but of course LSJS doesn't deliver your application to the browser that way.
+LSJS comes with a binder script which combines all your work in one single file and it also optimizes, minimizes and caches it.

+Besides the powerful templating engine, LSJS offers you bi-directional data-binding and much more.

 - Nice way to organize and modularize JS applications

 - MVC (-ish)